nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 high-dimensional dynamical systems appearing in climate modeling or fluid dynamics, which requires High Performance Computing (HPC) platform to be used.
 As such, `pyTAMS` can be less efficient than more simplistic implementations where pure Python physics model can be efficiently vectorized.
-The internals of `pyTAMS` relies on a hierarchy of classes to describe data structures, data storage, workers and eventually the algorithm.
+The internals of `pyTAMS` rely on a hierarchy of classes to describe data structures, data storage, workers and eventually the algorithm.

-The reader is refered to the API documentation for more details on the classes and functions introduced hereafter.
+The reader is referred to the API documentation for more details on the classes and functions introduced hereafter.

 Data structures & storage